ci1xgk/Fellowship_Webpage/DG2_RANS.md

-#### "Recirculation flow in sharp building cavities" test case
+#### "Recirculation flow in sharp building cavities"
-In contrast to all the other test cases, this test case involved a skewed (non-uniform distribution of) infow velocity components.
+In contrast to all the other experimental benchmarks, this benchmark involves a skewed (non-uniform distribution of) infow velocity components.
 Therefore, resolution-specific pre-processing of the inflow boudary was applied and can be activated by further typing these two items.